Spring Break Service Trips

 Every year during UMSL’s spring break we take a group of staff and students on a trip of service so that we can all better understand Christ’s call for us to serve the poor.
 These trips open students’ eyes to the bigger community of those in need, broaden their horizons, and help them to grow as people of God.
 In the past, some trips have instead taken place in January, March, May, or the summer.
 See descriptions below.

 2019: A Simple House

 A Simple House is an organization in Kansas City that aims to serve the poor through the proclamation of the Gospel: specifically through acts of faith, love, and charity.
 Their motto is to “wonderfully and radically fall upon the cross of Christ for grace and support.”
 While there, our service specifically focused on helping the homeless but we also went to daily Mass and had frequent prayer in community.

-Bethlehem Farm is a Catholic home repair center located in Appalachia, and is the sister farm of Nazareth Farm.
+Bethlehem Farm is a Catholic home repair center located in Appalachia, and is the sister farm of Nazareth Farm and Jerusalem Farm.
 Their ministry, also based on the Gospels and the Catholic Social Teachings, is built on a life of centered on the cornerstones of prayer, community, service, simplicity, and an added one of sustainability.
-B-Farm (as we affectionately call it) responds to the needs of the local community and live in solidarity with the people they serve as both are led into a closer relationship with Christ.
+Beth-Farm (as we affectionately call it) responds to the needs of the local community and live in solidarity with the people they serve as both are led into a closer relationship with Christ.
 The core group of caregivers host volunteer groups who live the communal life while serving the local community by working with local organizations and individuals who request help.

 2010: Pine Ridge Indian Reservation, Pine Ridge South Dakota